 For the longest time, my mom had a picture hanging on her fridge.
-It was taken on my brother Kris' ninth birthday.
-He, myself, and my two other brothers Chase and Luke had just returned from the movies where we had seen the film adaption of Lynne Reid Banks' undoubtedly racist Indian In The Cupboard.
+It was taken on my brother Kris's ninth birthday.
+He, my two other brothers Chase and Luke, and me had just returned from the movies where we had seen the film adaption of Lynne Reid Banks's undoubtedly racist Indian in the Cupboard.
 My brothers are all grinning madly in the picture, happy and energized by youth and birthday vibes.
 I am standing slightly apart from them, arms crossed, displaying an obnoxious and overacted pout.
-You see, despite it being my brother's birthday, I had been pulling for us to go see Mortal Kombat (an aesthetic choice I still stand behind) and when my request denied I flung into a full-blown, sullen temper tantrum.
+You see, despite it being my brother's birthday, I had been pulling for us to go see Mortal Kombat (an aesthetic choice I still stand behind), and when my request got denied, I flung into a full-blown, sullen temper tantrum.

 There is an ideal of a big brother I have in my head that I never measure up to.
-The ideal is of the magnanimously cooler brother who gets his licence first and sneakily drops his siblings off at parties, introduces them to awesome music and, most importantly, serves as their silent protector, watching over them in the halls of high schools and home.
+The ideal is of the magnanimously cooler brother who gets his license first and sneakily drops his siblings off at parties, introduces them to awesome music, and, most important, serves as their silent protector, watching over them in the halls of high schools and home.
 I also picture bandanas being a key part of this dream older brother's wardrobe.

 Perhaps because our closeness of age, I never resembled this older brother.
-I got my licence after Kris, and Chase and was decidedly not cooler.
-The first time I ever had a taste of alcohol, I had just started high school, and my brother Kris and a friend were sneaking sips from a mickey of rum in our fridge.
+I got my license after Kris and Chase, and was decidedly not cooler.
+The first time I ever had a taste of alcohol, I had just started high school, and Kris and a friend were sneaking sips from a bottle of rum in our fridge.
 Suffering from a bout of pre-pubescent FOMO, I wedged my way into the proceedings.
 Before taking a nip, I remember my brother's friend saying, "I thought you said your brother wouldn't drink."
 I would have been offended by this assumption of squareness, but I was too busy chugging water to erase all evidence of the demon booze and how bad of a boy I was.

 It's weird.
 I can't remember what slights caused these outbursts.
 What teasings or mockings led to us losing our temper, just the violent flash of anger is what remains.
 There is another memory of violence that I think is related.
 In one of his crazed bids for discipline, my father spanked all of us with a thin piece of wood.
 The spanking was not the worst part.
 The worst part was that we had to line up and were struck one at a time.
 I was at the back of the line and watched it happen to my brothers while I stood compliant, soaked in dread of being hit.

 I never stood up to my father.
-Instead I remained in that spanking line, compliant, obeying his commands and his madness while silently watching my brothers suffer.
+Instead, I remained in that spanking line, compliant, obeying his commands and his madness while silently watching my brothers suffer.
 And worse than that I left.
-Physically, I left to university when I was nineteen but even before that I left emotionally.
+Physically, I left to go to college when I was 19, but even before that, I left emotionally.
 My brothers and I had been close throughout our childhood.
-Kris and I shared a bedroom and we would hang out with my friends and make comic books together.
+Kris and I shared a bedroom, and we would hang out with my friends and make comic books together.
 All of us would play together.
-Once high school started I withdrew from them and my family all together.
+Once high school started, I withdrew from them and my family all together.
 Spending all my time with friends and avoiding home as much as I could.
 I left them to fend for themselves, removing myself into my own anxieties and solipsism.

 I've been told that none of this is uncommon.
 Slightly older friends have told me of similar experiences with their siblings, a separation that is gradually repaired as adolescence drifts further in the rear-view.
 My therapist tells me I have nothing to be ashamed about in leaving home and forging a new life.
 And I think these folks are right, my brothers and I chat more now than we have in a decade and the gulfs between us are closing but still a gnawing guilt remains.

 Still we try.
 Still I try.
 Kris reminds my unorganized ass to get down to see him and his new boys.
-Chase and I go to the AGO and haltingly talk about our hopes and fears.
-And in each of these moments I discover with relief that the trails leading back to one another are not erased, are not lost but merely overgrown and that while clearing them requires work, walking on them, even in silence, is always a worthwhile trip.
-And on those trips I'm learning that when it comes to family, guilt is a useless emotion.
-It is the lingering detritus of a past that you had no control over and that as long as we are all breathing being a good big brother is never out of reach.
+Chase and I go to the Art Gallery of Ontario and haltingly talk about our hopes and fears.
+And in each of these moments, I discover with relief that the trails leading back to one another are not erased, are not lost but merely overgrown, and that while clearing them requires work, walking on them, even in silence, is always a worthwhile trip.
+And, on those trips, I'm learning that when it comes to family, guilt is a useless emotion.
+It is the lingering detritus of a past that you had no control over and that, as long as we are all breathing, being a good big brother is never out of reach.

 Follow Jordan Foisy on Twitter.